cmejia-lexipol/Valkyrie/README.md

 - **How to test:**
   - **Visual Studio:**
-    1. Right-click the `FieldBank.Functions` project
+    1. Right-click the `Valkyrie.Functions` project
     2. Select "Debug" → "Start New Instance"
     3. Choose "AWS Lambda Test Tool" as the launch profile
     4. Use the Test Tool panel to send test requests (see examples in the README)